caalzate91/devfest-page/README.md

-# DevFest Cali 2023
+# Data Dev Fest Cali 2025

-Landing page for Devfest Cali 2023, created with [Astro](https://docs.astro.build).
+Landing page for Data Dev Fest Cali 2025, created with [Astro](https://docs.astro.build).

+## 🤝 How to Contribute

+See [HOW_TO_CONTRIBUTE.md](./HOW_TO_CONTRIBUTE.md) for guidelines on contributing to this project.

 ## 🚀 Deployment

 This site is configured to deploy automatically to GitHub Pages.
 See [GITHUB_PAGES.md](./GITHUB_PAGES.md) for details.

+## 🎨 Formatter and Linter

+For development, we use [Biome](https://biomejs.dev/) , an alternative to Prettier and Eslint with more tools that can be executed with a single command.

 **Live Site**: https://caalzate91.github.io/devfest-page/